A MESSAGE FROM SEN. WARNER ON CORONAVIRUS

 For more information and the latest guidance, please visit the CDC coronavirus website (embedded below).

-My office continues to be in regular contact with officials on the ground in Virginia, as well as with a number of Virginians who were traveling internationally and were unable to return home.
-So far, my office has successfully helped with the repatriation of more than 100 Virginians around the world in accordance with the State Department’s travel guidance, and we are working with over a hundred more to ensure their safe return home.
-My office also stands ready to assist with other coronavirus and non-coronavirus federal issues.
+My office continues to monitor the situation on the ground, including by maintaining regular contact with officials and health care providers in Virginia.
+My office also stands ready to assist with other coronavirus and non-COVID-19 federal issues.
 If you or a loved one is currently experiencing an issue with a federal agency, please click here to contact my office.

 Coronavirus Resources for Virginians